celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 ### Should we host a Prometheus instance ourselves or use a hosted provider?

-We already host a Prometheus instance on DigitalOcean (host mamaki-prometheus).
-This seems like a good option during development.
-Grafana offers a hosted service, see [Grafana pricing](https://grafana.com/pricing/) for details.
+We currently host a Prometheus instance on DigitalOcean (host mamaki-prometheus) for development.
+However, cloud hosted Prometheus providers take on the responsibility of running, upgrading, and scaling a Prometheus instance for us (see [oss-vs-cloud](https://grafana.com/oss-vs-cloud/).
+Although multiple hosted providers exist, we propose using Grafana Cloud's hosted Prometheus for the incentivized testnet.

 ### Should we host a Grafana instance ourselves or use a hosted provider?

 We already host a Grafana instance on DigitalOcean (host mamaki-prometheus).
-This seems like a good option during development.
-Grafana offers a hosted service, see [Grafana pricing](https://grafana.com/pricing/) for details.
+We propose using Grafana Cloud's hosted Grafana for the incentivized testnet due to it's tight integration with Grafana Cloud Prometheus.

 ### Should we host separate Prometheus instances per use case?
 I.e. one for internal dashboards and one for public leaderboard?